GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 This revision material consists of five short exercises covering the main points of the Level 2 training.
 When you have completed all exercises, please contact one of the training representatives and send through any material required from the exercises below.

-**_All participants must complete the homework before moving to the next session to facilitate the smooth running of the sessions._**
+**_All participants must complete the homework before attending the next workshop to facilitate the smooth running of the sessions._**

 > Remember, if you are struggling with any exercises, remember the following:
 >